 6. Unreadable fonts

-We get that some architects try to be artsy with their choice of fonts, however, in many cases they end up with a fancy-looking font that misses one important aspect: readability.
-Find a font that’s legible, and make sure to choose the right font size.
+We get that some architects try to be artsy with their choice of fonts, however, in many cases, they end up with a fancy-looking font that misses one important aspect: readability.
+Find a legible font, and make sure to choose the right font size.

 So, there you have it.
 We hope that you got enough inspiration from the examples to start working on your architecture website.
 If you’re itching to start right away, give Archifolio a go.
 Sign up, choose a portfolio template to start, and create something unique!